Eoracle/Eoracle-operator-setup/README.md

 ### Generate a BLS pair (recommended)
 The register process requires two sets of private keys: an ecdsa private key and a bls private key,
 We recommend creating a new BLS pair for security reasons.
-If you want to create a new BLS pair, you can generate a new BLS pair that will be dedicated to Eoracle
+If you want to create a new BLS pair, you can generate a new BLS pair that will be dedicated to eoracle
 ```bash
 ./run.sh generate-bls-key
 ```